drkrillo/docs/creator/sdk7/interactivity/button-events/README.md

+---
+description: Handle button clicks and pointer events
+---

 # Button Events

-Handle pointer clicks and button interactions in your Decentraland scenes.
+Learn how to handle button clicks, pointer events, and player interactions with entities in your scene.
+This is one of the most fundamental aspects of creating interactive experiences.

+## What You'll Learn

+* Click events and pointer interactions
+* Advanced button event patterns
+* Registering callbacks
+* System-based event handling

+Button events are the foundation of most interactive experiences in Decentraland.